hockeybuggy/laika-muttnik/README.md

 # Laika Muttnik

-Like it's namesake, this Slackbot bold goes where no dog has been before.
-But for now it mostly barks.
+Like it's namesake, this Slackbot boldly goes where no dog has been before.
+But for now it's mostly barks.

 ## Requirements